dbindel/tlua/README.md

     t tic 11

 where task 11 was "Document tlua".
+In order to simultaneously add a new task and start the timer, I might type something like

+    t start "Document tlua +tlua @coding"

 When I list tasks, this task is highlighted in green, indicating that I'm currently timing my work on it.
 If I wanted to pause, possibly to work on something different, I would type

     t toc 11